Plancke/hypixel-php/README.md

 ## Old Version

-You can find the old 1 file version in the [old branch](https://github.com/Plancke/hypixel-php/tree/old).
+You can find the old 1 file version in the [old branch](https://github.com/Plancke/hypixel-php/tree/old), this won't be updated and as such is most likely broken.